All Summer Long (Kid Rock song)

 "All Summer Long" is a song by American recording artist Kid Rock.
 It was released in March 2008 as the third single from his seventh studio album, Rock n Roll Jesus (2007).
-It was inspired by Bob Seger's song "Night Moves", and also samples "Sweet Home Alabama" by Lynyrd Skynyrd and "Werewolves of London" by Warren Zevon.
+It samples "Sweet Home Alabama" by Lynyrd Skynyrd and "Werewolves of London" by Warren Zevon.

 "All Summer Long" was a number-one hit in Australia and six countries across Europe, including the United Kingdom.
 In the United States, it crossed over to country radio, giving Kid Rock his first top-10 country hit.
 Kid Rock performed the song at the 2009 Grammy Awards and at WrestleMania 25, both in medleys.
 He also promoted the song in Europe performing at the MTV Europe Music Awards and the World Music Awards.
 The song led to the TV special VH-1 Storytellers in November 2008.

-Background
+Composition

-Mike E. Clark was working with both Insane Clown Posse and Kid Rock at the same time when he developed the initial track that became "All Summer Long", and listened to music on his iPod as a source of inspiration.
-By this point, he no longer wanted to use samples in his production.
-Joseph Bruce from Insane Clown Posse was a huge fan of "Werewolves of London" by Warren Zevon, so Clark had the song on his iPod, and when listening to his iPod on shuffle, Clark decided that he had to create a track sampling the song.
-Clark added several other elements, including a snare drum from a drum machine that Kid Rock later told Clark that he loved because it was the same brand of drum machine used on Michael Jackson's "Beat It".
-Clark labeled the compact disc containing the unfinished track as "Werewolf Bite" and initially planned to use it on a free single which would be released to that year's Gathering of the Juggalos, but decided to play it for Kid Rock, who was unimpressed by the track, even though Clark loved it.
+The song, musically, is a mashup of Lynyrd Skynyrd's "Sweet Home Alabama" and Warren Zevon's "Werewolves of London".
+This composition originated from a beat developed by Violent J of Insane Clown Posse while working with Mike E. Clark, a mutual collaborator of Kid Rock's, who sampled Warren Zevon's "Werewolves of London" and had put the tape aside for an Insane Clown Posse song, which would be released to that year's Gathering of the Juggalos.
+However, Clark decided to play Violent J's beat for Kid Rock, who was unimpressed by the track, even though Clark loved it.
 Later, Kid Rock insisted that Clark play the track again, and Kid Rock later came up with the idea to do a mashup of "Werewolves of London" and Lynyrd Skynyrd's "Sweet Home Alabama" and add a new melody, resulting in the new composition "All Summer Long".
-Clark was not credited for production on the song.

 Eight people are credited for writing "All Summer Long": the songwriters of "Werewolves of London" (Leroy Marinell, Waddy Wachtel and Warren Zevon), the songwriters of "Sweet Home Alabama" (Ed King, Gary Rossington and Ronnie Van Zant), Matthew Shafer (Uncle Kracker), and Robert Ritchie (Kid Rock).